Koed00/django-q/README.rst

 Pusher
 ~~~~~~

-The pusher process continously checks the Redis list for new task
+The pusher process continuously checks the Redis list for new task
 packages and pushes them on the Task Queue.

 Worker